missoso/basic-clab-sonic-l2-evpn/README.md

 5. In the new window, you will see a list with a single artifact, click on it

-6. One more long scroll down until you see target/docker-sonic-vs.gz name (or Ctrl+F for it), click on it to start the download or copy the download link.
+6. Scroll down until you see target/docker-sonic-vs.gz name and download it

 The result of the steps above should be :